ericbalawejder/advent-of-code/src/main/java/aoc/year2020/README.md

 #### [Day 22](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day22)
+The challenge involves playing a card game that has a simple set of rules.
+It involves keeping track of two stacks of cards.
+The rules are simple: both players play one card from the top of their deck, highest card wins, winning player keeps both cards.

+Part two involves a new rule that spans a separate game.
+The first algorithm is modified to use recursion to solve the sub-games the are created by the new rule.

 #### [Day 23](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day23)
+This part of the challenge involves a circular list of numbers, where each round of a game requires doing some operation to them.
+Take the current pointer in the circular list, remove the next three numbers, find another number anywhere in the list that is the next value smaller (excluding the numbers removed).
+Then, re-insert the numbers at that point.
 This day gave me problems because I hate using mutable data structures.
 I used a common implementation of a circular linked list and loathed at the constant mutation of Node references and public access of data fields.

 #### [Day 24](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day24)

 #### [Day 25](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day25)
+Brute-forcing a pseudorandom number generator.
+It is somewhat reminiscent of public key cryptography.